samijaber/svelte-processor-style-bug/README.md

-This is a reproduction case for bug TBD.
+This is a reproduction case for bug https://github.com/sveltejs/svelte-preprocess/issues/507.

 It is based off of sveltekit with 1 added commit.